SantaAnkit/Efficient-3D-kernels-for-molecular-property-prediction/README.md

 ## 📥 Dataset Download
 To run the model, you need to download the dataset using the [link](https://drive.google.com/drive/folders/1F05h8623pwLuN4NF_AMTa1ilzYBzIdaL?usp=sharing):

-After downloading, place the dataset inside the datasets/ directory.
+After downloading, place the .sdf files inside the datasets/ directory.
 ## 🔧 Dependencies
 * Ensure you have the following dependencies installed before running the script: